andresdefi/ActiveTrack/README.md

 # ActiveTrack

 Lightweight macOS menu bar app to manually track active time on your laptop.
 Start when working, pause when stepping away.
-No daily resets — time is attributed to whichever calendar day it occurs on.
+No daily resets, time is attributed to whichever calendar day it occurs on.

 ## Features